1. Create an Azure Web App and a configuration file to build it

-Automating the deployment of a new web application and the release of feature updates can improve the productivity and efficiency of your development team.
-Automation also minimizes or even eliminates repeated manual deployments, which introduce the risk of human error during this critical part of the development process.
-Automation is a worthy goal, but the variety of frameworks and languages used by developers can make automating deployment a challenge.
+Automating the testing and deployment of a new web application and the release of feature updates can improve the productivity and efficiency of your development team.
+If your team has begun a continuous integration practice, they may be eager to add to the benefits by extending the pipeline even further.
+Deployment is the next logical step.
+Automation can minimize and even eliminate repeated manual deployments, reducing the risk of human error during this critical part of the development process.
+A combined CI/CD practice is a worthy goal, but the variety of frameworks and languages used by developers can make continuous delivery a special challenge.

 In this tutorial, I will show you how to set up a continuous deployment pipeline to deploy an ASP.NET Core application to an Azure Web App service.
 We will use the Azure CLI orb for authentication and to directly deploy our application.